MenloOne/block-overflow/README.md

-### Getting ETH
+### Getting test-net ETH & ONE

-To get ETH in your account once on Ropsten, go to the [Ropsten ETH Faucet](http://faucet.ropsten.be:3001/)
+To get ETH in your account once on Ropsten, go to the [Ropsten ETH Faucet](http://faucet.ropsten.be:3001/).
+There is code in this repo which includes a ONE Token Faucet for those who don't have testnet ONE tokens.

 ### Running with Kovan contracts